Teaching jobs in Singapore

 Applications for many schools and language institutions are accepted year-round.
 The academic year begins in January, and following that, schools take a month-long holiday in June, plus a six-week holiday at the end of each year.
-ESL programmes for both children and adults may start and end at any time throughout the year.
+ESL programs for both children and adults may start and end at any time throughout the year.

 Qualifications needed to teach in Singapore

-Visas for teachers in Singapore
+Visas to teach in Singapore

 Living in Singapore

 Living in this island city-state allows residents to enjoy a mix of cultural influences.
-Though small, Singapore is densely populated and urbanized, yet it remains one of the world’s most orderly, clean and safe cities.
+Though small, Singapore is densely populated and urbanized, yet it remains one of the world’s most orderly, clean, and safe cities.

 Cost of living in Singapore

 The cost of living in a forward-thinking, modern city is high.
-The cost of everything from housing, transport and groceries has been rising rapidly in recent years - Singapore is now considered one of the world's most expensive cities in which to live.
+The cost of everything from housing, transport, and groceries has been rising rapidly in recent years – Singapore is now considered one of the world’s most expensive cities in which to live.
 However, teaching salaries are often considerably more generous here than in many countries and do reflect the cost of living.
-Despite the statistics, day to day life can be surprisingly affordable compared to many Western cities.
+Despite the statistics, day-to-day life can be surprisingly affordable compared to many Western cities.

 Housing for teachers in Singapore